espressif/esp-azure/examples/iothub_devicetwin_samples_and_methods/README.md

 > Note that the double quotes at both the ends of the string are not part of the connection string.
 So, for the above, just copy `HostName=<azure-iot-hub-name>.azure-devices.net;DeviceId=<azure-iot-device-id>;SharedAccessKey=<base64-encoded-shared-access-key>`
 While changing the value, please ensure that you have completely cleared the older value, before pasting the new one.
 If you face any run time connection issues, double check this value.

 - Execute `make menuconfig`.
 In the menu, go to `Example Configuration` and configure `WiFi SSID` and `WiFi Password` so that the device can connect to the appropriate Wi-Fi network on boot up.
-Set `IOT Hub Device Connection String` with the string copied above
+Set `IOT Hub Device Host Name` and `IOT Hub Device ID` with the string copied above.
+You also need set `IOT Hub Device Key` when choose `Symmetric Key` authenticate which be default

 ## Trying out the example

 Run the following command to flash the example and monitor the output `$ make -j8 flash monitor`

+> Note that the `CONFIG_FREERTOS_UNICORE` is enabled when work on ESP32.

 After running the application, you can check updated properties by navigating to `Azure Portal` -> `your IoT Hub` -> `IoT devices` -> `your IoT device` -> `Device Twin`